Snow pastes Des Moines and is poised to plaster Minneapolis in rare fall storm setup

 Sunday’s total also proved the heaviest calendar-day snowfall on record for the month of October.
 The city only averages 1.9 inches throughout the month.

 Billings saw 9.6 inches out of this latest storm through Sunday night, while flakes were noted in eastern Montana near Glendive.
 Even Rapid City in South Dakota saw a bit of snow.
-Fargo got just over half an inch.
+Fargo, N.D., got just over half an inch.

 “It is normal for us to have a lot of variability this time of year,” Nutter said.